APRashedAhmed/hierarchical-generalization/README.md

     <img src="images/fig_2cd.png">
 </p>

-We can assess this form of transfer in a model by modifiying the previous examples to test the model on each task-set on every trial, to see if it exhibits the same phenomena with the task-set performance.
+We can assess this form of transfer in a model by modifying the previous examples to test the model on each task-set on every trial, to see if it exhibits the same phenomena with the task-set performance.